Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

         }
         ```

-        * In the terminal, we can run the down function. ` npx knex migrate: rollback`
+        * In the terminal, we can run the down function. `npx knex migrate:rollback`

             * When you run it, it's going to say `Batch 1 rollback: 1 migrations`